alasleimi/Monte-Carlo-Tree-search-Domineering/README.md

 # Monte-Carlo-Tree-search-Domineering

-An implementation of Monte Carlo Tree Search for Domineering (12x12) written for a competition organized by Johannes stöhr.
+An implementation of Monte Carlo Tree Search for Domineering (12x12) written for a competition organized by Johannes stöhr (TUM).

 At the time of writing, it ranks first on HackerRank 8x8 board:https://www.hackerrank.com/challenges/domineering/leaderboard